Skip to main content

 (4) The "CPC for kids bonus payment" is an annual retrospective payment for the highest performing CPC entities participating in the CPC for kids program that meet quality and efficiency outcomes and perform additional bonus activities focused on improving pediatric care.

-(i) Additional supports for children in the custody of a title IV-E agency;
+(i) Additional supports for children in the custody of a title IV-E agency.

-(ii) Integration of behavioral health services:
+(ii) Integration of behavioral health services.

-(iii) School-based health care linkages;
+(iii) School-based health care linkages.

-(iv) Transitions of care; and
+(iv) Transitions of care.

-(b) In the event of a tied score on the pediatric bonus activities, the CPC entity will be ranked for bonus payment based upon the per cent of applicable quality and efficiency metrics passed.
+(b) In the event of a tied score on the pediatric bonus activities, the CPC entity will be ranked for bonus payment based upon the percent of applicable quality and efficiency metrics passed.
 If there is a tie, then the following will be applied:

-(i) The CPC entities are ranked based upon the highest average point performance over threshold across all applicable quality and efficiency metrics, rounded to the nearest per cent.
-If additional ties persist then;
+(i) The CPC entities are ranked based upon the highest average point performance over threshold across all applicable quality and efficiency metrics, rounded to the nearest percent.
+If additional ties persist then.

 (ii) Bonus payment will be split equally among each CPC entity in the tie group.